 Traditions matter, but they also snowball if you let them!
 Pick the 3-5 that are especially important.
 Do those.
 Other “experiences” from previous years can be rotated out this season or delegated to another family member.

-Homeschool can include some of these practices:
+Homeschool might include some of these practices:

-1. It’s great to bake and learn to write recipes.
+1. Bake and learn to write recipes.

 3. Gift lists are ideal for handwriting practice.

 5. Take advantage of shopping and sales to make math more practical and applicable to daily life.

 6. Go on a little world (aka geography, history!) tour for holiday traditions from other parts of the globe can add new interest to tired local customs too.

 7. Calculate the possible speeds and distances Santa must travel.

 8. Create a family tree so that your kids know who is sending what cards and gifts and how they are related.

 9. Build in a movie night so you can watch a time-honored holiday film together.